 Add the dry ingredients to the butter mixture and mix it until everything is evenly blended -- it will resemble cookie dough.

 Use a spatula to "pour" the granola mixture onto one of the parchment-lined baking sheets.
 Use a flat-bottomed metal spatula to flatten out the mixture.
 It should be about 1/2-inch thick and cover the sheet.
 Go around the edges with the metal spatula to make them straight.

 Roast in the preheated 350 degree F oven until it's a dark golden brown, about 30 minutes.

 Let it cool on the baking sheet until it's hard, but still soft enough to cut through without it cracking, about 10 minutes.

-With a large Chef's knife, cut the cooked granola into about 27 evenly sized, rectangular bars.
+With a Chef's knife, cut the cooked granola into about 27 evenly sized, rectangular bars.

 Place the cut granola bars on the second, parchment-lined baking sheet, with 1 to 2 inches between them.
 Now use a small spoon to drizzle the melted chocolate over the bars.
 (This will work the best if your chocolate has just been melted and is still very warm.)

 Place the chocolate-drizzled bars on a large plate or platter to let the chocolate cool and harden completely.
 This might take an hour or so at room temperature.
 To speed it up, you can place the baking sheet in the refrigerator for about 10 minutes.

 This is not a sponsored post.
-Bob’s Red Mill sent me hazelnut meal for recipe testing, and will provide the giveaway winners with their samples.
+Bob’s Red Mill sent me hazelnut meal for recipe testing.
 And as always, I only cook with products I love and all opinions are my own.